Tri-Resonant Leptogenesis in a Seesaw Extension of the Standard Model: Tri-Resonant Leptogenesis

 effects of constructive interference generated by a third resonating neutrino can further enhance CP violation as compared to the case when only two neutrinos are in resonance.
 Figure~\ref{fig:cp_asymmetry} shows the behaviour of the CP asymmetries in the decays of $N_1$, $N_2$, and $N_3$, as well as the total CP asymmetry $\delta_T=\sum_\alpha\delta_\alpha$, plotted against $m_{N_3}$.
 In this figure, the mass of $N_2$ is fixed at the value $m_{N_2}=m_{N_1} + \Gamma_{N_1}/2$, therefore it fulfills the bi-resonant condition.
 On the left panel, it can be seen that when $m_{N_3}=m_{N_2}$, the total CP asymmetry (solid red line) vanishes due to the destructive interference effect of $N_3$, while at $m_{N_3}=m_{N_2}+\Gamma_{N_2}/2$, $|\delta_T|$ reaches a maximum that is more than 35\% higher than in a model where the mass of the third singlet neutrino lies outside the resonance region (i.e., high $m_{N_3}$).
 In this tri-resonant point, one has $\delta_1\approx\delta_3$, while $\delta_2$ is the dominant contribution to $\delta_T$.
 Furthermore, we find that the values of $\delta_{1,2,3}$ are independent of the mass scale, $m_{N_1}$, provided that the tri-resonant condition is satisfied.
 Thus, the enhancement of $\delta_2$ is pervasive throughout the tri-resonant parameter space.
 The middle panel of Figure~\ref{fig:cp_asymmetry} shows the impact of the proper three-neutrino mixing resummation on the asymmetry $\delta_2$ by comparing the asymmetry calculated by considering three Majorana neutrino mixing ($\delta^{(3)}_2$) with the two-neutrino mixing case ($\delta^{(2)}_2$).
 When $m_{N_3}$ lies in the resonance region, it can be seen that the mixing with $N_3$ becomes important, and there is a sizeable difference between the two- and three-neutrino mixing scenarios, where the latter has a sizeable enhancement effect on $\delta_2$.
 The right panel of Figure~\ref{fig:cp_asymmetry} shows that the inclusion of three-neutrino mixing also affects the size of the maximum magnitude of the asymmetry in the decays of $N_3$, although to a lesser extent.

 Overall, Figure~\ref{fig:cp_asymmetry} showcases a resonant enhancement of the total CP asymmetry of the model when the three heavy neutrinos are in successive resonance, a scenario that we have described as tri-resonant, in contrast to the bi-resonant approximation commonly studied in the literature.
 We identify a particular tri-resonant structure which generates appreciable BAU and maximises the scale of CP asymmetry within a model with three singlet neutrino mixing.
 In the literature, there also exist studies which consider the mixing effects of three singlet neutrinos~\cite{Deppisch:2010fr,Pilaftsis:2015bja,Abada:2018oly,Drewes:2021nqr,Drewes:2022kap,Granelli:2022eru}.
-However, in such studies, the analyses tend to involve scans of the parameter space, and neglect to consider regions of interest (such as TRL) with sufficient detail.
+These studies utilise a flavour structure different to the $\mathbb{Z}_6$ structure we have adopted, and in the case of \cite{Drewes:2021nqr}, it is more similar to that proposed in \cite{Pilaftsis:2004xx}.
+Hence, the flavour structure presented in these studies cannot be mapped onto the discrete flavour symmetries we have used here, so as to enable some meaningful comparison.
+Finally, we must point out that our approximate $\mathbb{Z}_6$-symmetric flavour structure provides both light neutrino masses, and the origin for CP violation.